jtgraham38/ContentOracle_AI_Chat/README.md

 - Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
 - Activate the plugin through the 'Plugins' screen in WordPress.
-- Go to **URL_HERE**, and create an account by clicking register.
+- Go to [app.contentoracleai.com](https://app.contentoracleai.com/), and create an account by clicking register.
 After registering, you should be redirected to the dashboard.
 - Navigate to the tokens tab.
 Click the plus button to create a new token.
 Give the token a name (the name doesn't matter, it is a label for your own purposes).
 Expiration date can be set or left empty.
 - Copy the token to your clipboard.
 We'll need it later.
 - Navigate to the subscription tab next.
 Enter your billing information.
 This is required for the chat functionality to work on your site.